-Passing fixed-size arrays as arguments to subroutines requires that the actual argument and the formal argument in the function declaration be of the compatible type and that all dimensions be of the same size.
+Passing fixed-size arrays as arguments to subroutines requires that the actual argument and the formal argument in the function declaration be of the compatible types and that all sized dimensions be of the same size.
+Note that unsized dimensions may occur in dynamic arrays and in formal arguments of import DPI functions.
+If one of dimensions of a formal is unsized, then any size of the corresponding dimension of an actual is accepted.